lwj1426282929/vue-press-blog/docs/guide/Vue/encoding-specification.md

     |- todo-list-item.vue
 ```

-## Order of words in component names
+## Order Of Words In Component Names

 Component names should start with the highest-level (often most general) words and end with descriptive modifying words.